mark-csus/Producer-Consumer/README.md

-# a1

-= Operating Systems: Consumer-Producer
+# Operating Systems: Consumer-Producer

 This code implements a producer and consumer program that communicate through a bounded buffer in shared memory.

-== Compilation:
+# Compilation:
 gcc producer.c -lrt -o producer gcc consumer.c -lrt -o consumer

-== Running:
-The producer program (parent) takes the following three command-line arguments (all integers):
+# Running:The producer program (parent) takes the following three command-line arguments (all
+integers):
 1. The size of the bounded buffer (bufSize).
 This is the number of items that can fit in the bounded buffer.
 Valid range is (2, 500)